 Take care when hiking in the White Mountains whenever you go and especially in the winter or during stormy weather.
 The U.S. Forest Service publicly states that some of the peaks here have the worst weather in America.
 Wind speeds can reach over 200 miles per hour and winters can get very cold here so come prepared!

-14. Explore the Green Mountain National Forest in Vermont
+14. Green Mountain National Forest, Vermont

 2 hours 50 minutes from Boston (139 miles)

 Green mountains run up through the state of Vermont and a large part of these mountains forms the Green Mountain National Forest.

 Unlike many other National Forests, there are quite a few pretty small towns throughout the protected forest area.
 Bennington, Manchester and Arlington are all worth a stop with historic buildings and a relaxed mountain atmosphere.

 There are 3 ski resorts in the Green Mountains - Mount Snow is the most popular due to it being the closest to cities like Boston and New York but Stratton Mountain and Bromley Mountain are decent too.